Introduction to Arithmetic Groups: How to make an arithmetic subgroup

-The definition that (modulo commensurability, isogenies, and compact factors) an arithmetic lattice must be the $\integer$-points of~$G$ has the virtue of being concrete.
+The definition that (modulo commensurability, isogenies, and compact factors) an arithmetic subgroup must be the $\integer$-points of~$G$ has the virtue of being concrete.
 However, this concreteness imposes a certain lack of flexibility.
 (Essentially, we have limited ourselves to the standard basis of the vector space~$\real^n$, ignoring the possibility that some other basis might be more convenient in some situations.)
-Let us now describe a more abstract viewpoint that makes the construction of general arithmetic lattices more transparent.
+We now describe a more abstract viewpoint that makes the construction of general arithmetic lattices more transparent.
 (In particular, this approach will be used in \S\ref{RestrictScalarsSect}.)
-For any real vector space~$V$, we describe analogues of the subgroups $\integer^\ell$ and~$\rational^\ell$ of~$\real^\ell$ \fullsee{VQ=Qd}{VQ}.
+The key point is that there are analogues of $\integer^\ell$ and~$\rational^\ell$ in any real vector space, not just~$\real^\ell$ \fullcsee{VQ=Qd}{VQ}.